grimzy/security-json-service-provider/README.md

 # Silex Security JSON Service Provider

-It provides a replacement for the security factory "form_login". "form_login" is designed for use with cookies and will set cookies even when the stateless parameter is true.
+This Security factory provides a cookie-less replacement for `form_login` which cannot be used .

-The 'switch_user' and 'logout' config options are not supported with this security factory as they rely on cookies.
+Since they rely on cookies, the `switch_user` and `logout` config options are not supported with this Security factory.

-**Security advisory:** Always use SSL connections to transport your JSON content.
+**Security advisory:** Although you are not forced to, it is highly advised to use HTTPS.

 ## Installation